 4. Everything builds on each other

 The routines at the end of each series incorporate everything you’ve already learned, and so it all builds.
 Each night you can feel like you’ve learned something new, but at the end of the series you’ll feel as if you’ve really mastered something.

 5. They’re easy to watch together and do together.

 You just watch one of the short ones a night and then practice on each other.
 Because you’re watching the technique, it’s easy to say, “I’ll go first, then you try it.”
 Or, to make it more enticing for him, let him massage you first.
 That way you can’t fall asleep because you have to massage him afterwards–so he won’t worry that if he massages you the night will be over because you’ll be in dreamland.

 I’ve been saying a lot on this blog that it is so important to start going to bed together at the same time so that you have opportunity to connect.
 Instead of watching one more show on Netflix, or browsing Pinterest, or playing one more video game, this gives you a reason to head to bed.
 You watch a video, pull out some massage oil, and then do it!
 And as you touch, it does help nerves to fire.
 If that leads to something else, woo hoo!

 As someone who does carry a lot of stress physically, massage is such a service to me and helps me feel closer to my husband.
 So many men carry stress on their backs and necks, too, and if we can learn to release that, we can actually change the dynamic in the marriage.

 I really encourage you to check out MELT: Massage for Couples.

-A special promotion has been organised for readers of To Love, Honor and Vacuum, with 50% off retail price for LIFETIME video access to some incredible massage techniques.
+A special promotion has been organised for readers of To Love, Honor and Vacuum, for only $79.00 until 14February15 with LIFETIME video access to some incredible massage techniques.
 Visit MELT: Massage for Couples.